hafeezakinniyi/bacterial-isolate-wgs-pipeline/README.md

 ### 3. Configure reference databases

+The following databases should be installed before running the pipeline:

+* Kraken2 database
+* Bracken database files
+* AMRFinderPlus database
+* ABRicate databases

 Before running the pipeline, edit:

 ```text
 config/config.sh
 ```

-and update the locations of your local reference databases, including:
+and update the locations of your local reference databases.

-- Kraken2 database
-- Bracken database
-- AMRFinderPlus database
-- ABRicate databases

 ---